 The two John Tyler High School speech and debate students have blazed a trail across the state, taking top honors at competition after competition.
 Their diligence has led them on a path to take a shot at national championships this summer.

-The young men will compete at the National Speech and Debate Association National Tournament in Birmingham, Alabama in June.
+The young men will compete at the National Speech and Debate Association National Tournament in Birmingham, Alabama from June 18 to 23.

 Over the past two years, the best friends have pushed each other to reach for new heights in their academic success.